valdas-k/elementor-vector-map-widget/README.md

 # Elementor Vector Map Widget

-This is a vector map widget for ***Wordpress Elementor*** website builder.
+This is a vector map widget for ***WordPress Elementor*** website builder.
 It adds a vector map of **Europe**, various style and text settings as well as a repeater based country pin elements, which can be expanded to reveal more information.

 The plugin was tested and developed using *Hello Elementor* theme.